Still have questions? Leave a comment

 Be careful that you don’t put too much emphasis on character traits and backstory.
 Unlike novels, characters in a short story are only glimpsed at, rather than seen in the round.

-You may say that characteristics of a short story are abbreviated versions of the same in novels.
+You may say that the characteristics of a short story are abbreviated versions of the same in novels.
 So, short stories will feature only two or three major characters, while novels can boast a dozen!

 Short stories can be great character studies, but a good rule of thumb is to focus on dialogue and action.
+A deeper understanding of human nature can inform how characters evolve in short stories.

 Make the interaction between the characters dynamic.
 This includes what they do and say to each other, how they affect and influence each other, and how the effects of their actions keep the story going toward the climax and the subsequent resolution.